Liberty State Park

 Nature Interpretive Center

-Temporarily closed due to Hurricane Sandy storm damage.
-The is an environmental and historical education facility located on Freedom Way.
-The center features exhibits focusing on the natural history and ecology of the Hudson River Estuary and offers programs for school and community groups and the general public.
-At this time, the staff is offering public interpretive programs.
-For more information and to register for any one of their programs call (201) 915-3402, ext.
-109
+The is an environmental andآ historical education facility located on Freedom Way.
+Open year-round the center features exhibits focusing on the natural history and ecology of the Hudson River Estuary and offers programs for schools, community groups and the general public.
+The center also offers a variety of professional development workshops for formal and non-formal education.

 Liberty Science Center